pypa/gh-action-pypi-publish/README.md

 ### Trusted publishing

+> [!NOTE] Trusted publishing does not support reusable workflows at this time,
+> please use a username/token instead.

 > [!NOTE]
 > Trusted publishing is sometimes referred to by its
 > underlying technology -- OpenID Connect, or OIDC for short.